tf-encrypted/tf-encrypted/README.md

 # Background & Further Reading

-The following texts provide further in-depth presentations of the project:

-- [Bridging Microsoft SEAL into TensorFlow](https://medium.com/dropoutlabs/bridging-microsoft-seal-into-tensorflow-b04cc2761ad4) takes a first step towards integrating the Microsoft SEAL homomorphic encryption library and some of the technical challenges involved (*by Justin Patriquin at Dropout Labs*)
+Overview and background:

+- [Growing TF Encrypted](https://medium.com/dropoutlabs/growing-tf-encrypted-a1cb7b109ab5) outlines the roadmap and motivates TF Encrypted as a community project (*by Morten Dahl*)

+- [Private Machine Learning in TensorFlow using Secure Computation](https://arxiv.org/abs/1810.08130) further elaborates on the benefits of the approach, outlines the adaptation of a secure computation protocol, and reports on concrete performance numbers (*by Morten Dahl, Jason Mancuso, Yann Dupis, et al. at Dropout Labs*)

+- [Secure Computations as Dataflow Programs](https://mortendahl.github.io/2018/03/01/secure-computation-as-dataflow-programs/) describes the initial motivation and implementation (*by Morten Dahl*)

+Examples and uses:

+- [Crypto-Oriented Neural Architecture Design](https://arxiv.org/abs/1911.12322) uses TF Encrypted to benchmark ML optimizations made to better support the encrypted domain (*by Avital Shafran, Gil Segev, Shmuel Peleg, and Yedid Hoshen*)

 - [Encrypted Deep Learning Training and Predictions with TF Encrypted Keras](https://medium.com/dropoutlabs/encrypted-deep-learning-training-and-predictions-with-tf-encrypted-keras-557193284f44) introduces and illustrates first parts of our encrypted Keras interface (*by Yann Dupis at Dropout Labs*)
-- [Growing TF Encrypted](https://medium.com/dropoutlabs/growing-tf-encrypted-a1cb7b109ab5) outlines the roadmap and motivates TF Encrypted as a community project (*by Morten Dahl at Dropout Labs*)

 - [Experimenting with TF Encrypted](https://medium.com/dropoutlabs/experimenting-with-tf-encrypted-fe37977ff03c) walks through a simple example of turning an existing TensorFlow prediction model private (*by Morten Dahl and Jason Mancuso at Dropout Labs*)

+Presentations:

+- [Privacy-Preserving Machine Learning with TensorFlow](https://github.com/dropoutlabs/tf-world-tutorial), TF World 2019 (*by Jason Mancuso and Yann Dupis at Dropout Labs*)

-- [Private Machine Learning in TensorFlow using Secure Computation](https://arxiv.org/abs/1810.08130) further elaborates on the benefits of the approach, outlines the adaptation of a secure computation protocol, and reports on concrete performance numbers (*by Dropout Labs*)
+- [Privacy-Preserving Machine Learning in TensorFlow with TF Encrypted](https://conferences.oreilly.com/artificial-intelligence/ai-ny-2019/public/schedule/detail/76542), O'Reilly AI 2019 (*by Morten Dahl at Dropout Labs*)

-- [Secure Computations as Dataflow Programs](https://mortendahl.github.io/2018/03/01/secure-computation-as-dataflow-programs/) describes the initial motivation and implementation (*by Morten Dahl*)
+Other:

+- [Privacy Preserving Deep Learning – PySyft Versus TF Encrypted](https://blog.exxactcorp.com/privacy-preserving-deep-learning-pysyft-tfencrypted/) makes a quick comparison between PySyft and TF Encrypted, correctly hitting on our goal of being the encryption backend in PySyft for TensorFlow (*by Exxact*)

+- [Bridging Microsoft SEAL into TensorFlow](https://medium.com/dropoutlabs/bridging-microsoft-seal-into-tensorflow-b04cc2761ad4) takes a first step towards integrating the Microsoft SEAL homomorphic encryption library and some of the technical challenges involved (*by Justin Patriquin at Dropout Labs*)

 # Contributing